ajsmit/Basic_stats/docs/08-one_way_anova.md

 ### Single factor

-In the previous section we learned how to calculate the difference between two smaple sets.
+In the previous section we learned how to calculate the difference between two sample sets.
 But what if, as is often the case, we want to compare three or more?
 Again, the `chicks` data provide an excellent example of how to do this.
 The base R function for an ANOVA is `aov()`, but we will rather continue to use `compare_means()`.
 To look for significant differences between all four diets on the last day of sampling we use this one line of code:

 ```r